M4RtY/M4RtY/README.md

 </a>

-## Senior DevOps  engineer and Front-End developer
+## Senior DevOps  engineer and Full-Stack developer
 The coding is my passion, I have starting with coding in early years and in 99% I am self-learner.
 This passion was turned into my job so I can do what I like and also I can learn  new technologies.

 ## 🛠 Skills